shen8424/SAMM-RamDG-CAP/README.md

 ## Notes⚠️

 - The SAMM dataset is large.
-For the convenience of downloading and usage, we provide two download options for SAMM and CAP: Hugging Face and Baidu Pan. <a href="https://huggingface.co/datasets/SJJ0854/SAMM" target='_blank'>[SAMM HF]
+For the convenience of downloading and usage, we provide two download options for SAMM and CAP: Hugging Face and Baidu Pan. <a href="https://huggingface.co/datasets/SJJ0854/SAMM" target='_blank'>[SAMM HF] | [SAMM Baidu-Pan]<a href="[https://pan.baidu.com/s/1Mw9sPTEqq8CRMdqePgOc2g?pwd=8yv8]" target='_blank'>
 - If you want to import the CAP data into your own dataset, please refer to [this](https://github.com/shen8424/CAP).
 ## News